strangetom/ingredient-parser/docs/source/explanation/postprocessing.rst

 The output of this function is a list of :class:`IngredientText` objects, one for each ingredient names.

 If ``separate_names`` is set to False, then all the NAME_* label types are treated as a single NAME label and the post-processing is the same for the SIZE, PREP, PURPOSE and COMMENT labels.
-This will return a single :class:`IngredientText` object.
+This will return a list containing a single :class:`IngredientText` object.

 Amount
 ^^^^^^